Carandiru0/Vulkan/Vookoo/README.md

 but this can be mitigated but providing classes to help the construction of Vulkan resources.

-If you want to contribute to Vookoo, please send my some pull requests.
+If you want to contribute to Vookoo, please send me some pull requests.
 I will post some work areas that could do with improvement.

 History